Skip to main content

 hostnamedomain-nameThe hostname of the host where the event was generated.

-see cpu-params JSON Object
+see cpu-params

-see mem-params JSON Object
+see mem-params

-see loadavg-params JSON Object
+see loadavg-params

-diskarray of JSON Object
+diskarray of Object

-see disk-entry JSON Object
+see disk-entry

 A set of disk usage parameters for file systems used by either the